 Any authentic evangelizing action will always be new.

-Let's take this opportunity to meet up cybernetically, this opportunity to listen, reflect and intentionally bring the joy of Christ, who is an eternal novelty, into the lives of young people.
+I invite you to watch my recorded webinar and take the opportunity to listen, reflect and intentionally bring the joy of Christ, who is an eternal novelty, into the lives of young people.
 Together we can renew the vitality of being his disciples, so that we can offer young people a Christ who is always young, a constant fountain of youth.
 Pope Francis tells us that the Christian proposal never ages.
 Whenever we try to return to the source and recover the original freshness of the Gospel, new paths and creative methods appear, other forms of expression, more powerful signs, words charged with renewed significance for the modern world.
 (EG #11)

 Walter Francisco Mena, from El Salvador, is the staff director and lead organizer at Merrimack Valley Project in Massachusetts.
 He also is a pastoral and leadership formation consultant for dioceses, parishes, and nonprofits organizations in the United States and Latin America.
 He has more than 30 years of experience as a lay minister in the Church.
 For 18 of those years, he has been ministering to the Latino Youth and Young Adult ministry (Pastoral Juvenil).
 Currently, he is one of the advisers to the Board of Directors of The Catholic Network of Pastoral Juvenil Hispana: LA RED.
 He is also a member of the pastoral team for Instituto Fe y Vida.
 Walter Francisco has a Masters in Pastoral Theology from the School of Theology and Ministry (STM) at Boston College.